Holin-Chen/COVID-19-Transmission-Dynamics-GA/README.md

 Figure 1.
 The estimated serial interval distribution for three time periods

-<p style="text-align: center;">Figure 1.
-The estimated serial interval distribution for three time periods</p>
+<div style="text-align: center;">Figure 1.
+The estimated serial interval distribution for three time periods</div>

 2. **The major transmission shifted from elder generation to younger generation: from ages 40–70 years old in February–April to 20–50 years old in June–July (Figure 2).**